Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 Because dev branch is read only, we’d want to collaborate on different branches that are newly created for each project and based off master.
 This means that other Looker users can switch to the branch and review changes as well (e.g. compare your newly created branch against prod)

 ## Looker onboarding
+- Welcome
+- Looker is out BI tool
+- X is your superuser who will support you throughout your journey and can answer any questions
+- We have a Slack ‘Lookerpaps’
-- Send Looker intro, Looker worksheet and worksheet answers
+- There are 3 relevant intro docs to using Looker: Looker intro, Looker worksheet and worksheet answers
-- They should work with the data champions in their team

 Looker training:
 - Kickoff: intro of me, and overview of what we’re going to do and get an understanding of how users want to use the data